flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 - Failure of 2 IRs (self detected)
 - Loss of ELAC 1 **and** either green or yellow hydraulic system
 - Loss of ELAC 2 **and** the blue hydraulic system
-- Loss of all Spoilers
+- Loss of all spoilers
 - Loss of all three SECs
 - Jam of THS